Nonprofit Law in India

 The Societies Registration Act does not prohibit the inurement of any earnings of the society to any private shareholder or individual.
 However, such a society may not enjoy tax exemption.

 In all cases, the Income Tax Act specifically provides that a not-for-profit entity will lose its tax-exempt status if the author, founder, or any trustee or his/her relative derives any personal benefit.
 The Income Tax Act further provides that any remuneration paid to a Board Member “must not be in excess of what may be reasonably paid for such services” (Income Tax Act Sections 13(2)(c) and 13(3)(cc)).
+There must also be an enabling provision in the constitution of the NPO regarding remuneration to any member of the Governing Board.

 B. Proprietary Interest